 FOR IMMEDIATE RELEASE

-Selected developers claim tax credits over a ten year period to help offset the costs associated with construction or rehabilitation of a housing development.
-In exchange for the credits, owners must maintain rents that are affordable and limit occupancy to residents with low- to moderate- incomes for up to 30 years.
+Property owners claim tax credits over a 10-year period to help offset the costs associated with construction or rehabilitation of a housing development.
+In exchange for the credits, owners must maintain rents that are affordable, and limit occupancy to residents with low-to-moderate-incomes for a minimum of 30 years.

-OHFA has administered the HTC program to facilitate the creation and preservation of more than 115,000 units in the state since 1987.
-For more information regarding OHFA or the HTC program, please contact OHFA at 888.362.6432 or visit http://ohiohome.org.
+OHFA has administered the HTC program to facilitate the creation and preservation of more than 150,000 units in the state since 1987.